vmware-archive/AndroidIntelliJStarter/README.md

 - Remove C2DMReceiver and test
 - Delete com.google.android.c2dm
 - Remove the C2DM Section of AndroidManifest.xml

+# Miscellaneous and Tools
+Other things you might might consider.

 ## Open Source Robolectric
 Robolectric is open source and it continuously improves.
 We recommend that you merge with pivotal/robolectric